-19 Things Your Marriage Counselor Knows About Your Relationship | Reader's Digest
+Things Marriage Counselors Know About Your Relationship | Reader's Digest

 Trying can take you far in a relationshipNicole Fornabaio/rd.com, shutterstockI've seen couples I thought didn't stand a chance end up staying together.
 Often it's because they're both willing to try.
 But sometimes it's just that they are too dysfunctional to leave each other.

 Men are not mind readersNicole Fornabaio/rd.com, shutterstockThe big thing most women don't understand: Men are not mind readers.
 If you don't tell him how you feel, he's not going to know.
 The big thing most men don't understand: If you hardly acknowledge your wife all day, she's not going to want to get intimate with you at night.
-These are the eight habits of couples with steamy sex lives.

 Content continues below ad

-It takes timeNicole Fornabaio/rd.com, shutterstockIf I ask you how long you've had problems and your answer is "10 years," you're not going to change things in 10 minutes or 10 sessions.
+It takes timeNicole Fornabaio/rd.com, shutterstockIf I ask you how long you've had problems and your answer is "ten years," you're not going to change things in ten minutes or ten sessions.

 I would tell a lot of people they shouldn't be togetherNicole Fornabaio/rd.com, shutterstockIf I was 100 percent honest, I'd be telling a lot of couples, "I don't think you two should be together."